Deutsche Bank and Pearson help European shares rally

 "Deutsche Bank should be well equipped to deal with this short-term lack of confidence," HSBC analysts said.
 "We maintain our 'hold' rating despite the selling pressure on the market as we believe the fundamentals of the company have not changed."

-The STOXX Europe 600 index rose 0.8 percent, while Germany's DAX, which resumed trading after a holiday on Monday, added 1 percent.
+The STOXX Europe 600 index was up 0.6 percent, while Germany's DAX, which resumed trading after a holiday on Monday, was up 0.5 percent.

-Britain's domestically-focused mid-cap FTSE 250 rose 0.8 percent to a record high, while the FTSE 100 index, dominated by international firms, gained 1.3 percent to 7,074 points - the first time since the mid-2015 it breached the 7,000 mark - as the pound slid to its lowest in more than three decades on fears of a "hard Brexit" from the European Union and its single market that could hurt the economy.
+Britain's domestically-focused mid-cap FTSE 250 rose 1 percent to a record high, while the FTSE 100 index, dominated by international firms, gained 1.2 percent to 7,063 points - the first time since the mid-2015 it breached the 7,000 mark - helped by a weaker sterling following the Brexit vote.

-Shares in Intertek rose 5.2 percent after Jefferies raised its stance on the stock to "buy" from "underperform" and lifted its target price to 4,300 pence from 3,000 pence.
+"The (sterling) depreciation has been orderly thus far and is delivering the needed boost to UK exporters," Peel Hunt strategist Ian Williams said.

-Precious metal stocks Randgold and Fresnillo both fell more than 5 percent, leading losers on the STOXX index, as gold prices fell to their lowest since Britain's Brexit vote in June, as a bounce in the dollar after upbeat U.S. data triggered a break of key support at $1,300 an ounce.
-(Additional reporting by Danilo Masoni in Milan; Editing by Richard Balmforth)
+Shares in Intertek rose 4.5 percent after Jefferies raised its stance on the stock to "buy" from "underperform" and lifted its target price to 4,300 pence from 3,000 pence.
+(Editing by Andrew Heavens)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.